sgmurphy/wordpress-plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 2.0.10 - Tuesday, 27th August 2024 =
+* New: Added a setting in the backend to modify the "no shipping" message displayed during checkout.
+* New: Introducing recommended plugins page, that suggests useful plugins to enhance your experience.
+* Fix: Addressed a bug where WooCommerce coupons restricted to specific emails were causing an invalid email error during checkout.

 = Version 2.0.9 - Thursday, 11th July 2024 =
 * Fix: The redirect from product page was showing 404 page if the selected flow is deleted or trashed.